-2. Create a Google Sheet with 2 columns. [ Mnemonic ] and [ URLS ]
+2. Create a Google Sheet with 2 columns. [ Mnemonic ] and [ URL ]

-Mnemonic being a short name for the URL
+Mnemonic is a short name for the URL

-URL being the actual URL Iris will test
+URL is the actual URL Iris will test

 then paste in your Google Sheet shared URL and copy the shorted bit.ly link.